PEXANE2/azure-docs.tr-tr/articles/frontdoor/front-door-backend-pool.md

 ---
-title: Azure ön kapısı hizmet arka uçlar ve arka uç havuzlarına | Microsoft Docs
+title: Backends and backend pools in Azure Front Door Service | Microsoft Docs
-description: Bu makalede, hangi arka uçlar ve arka uç havuzları kapı yapılandırma önde olan açıklanır.
+description: This article describes what backends and backend pools are in Front Door configuration.
 services: front-door
 documentationcenter: ''
 author: sharad4u